Liner Panel Insulation Systems For Use With Current Modular Building Techniques

 PWS Liner Panel Insulation Systems

 Many specifiers and contractors recommend a liner panel insulant system for complete thermal efficiency.
-The insulation can be non-rigid such as universal wool, fibreglass or rigid plastic foamed boards, and is sandwiched between the top sheet and the liner panel.
+The insulation can be non-rigid such as universal wool, fibreglass or rigid plastic foamed boards.
+It is sandwiched between the top sheet and the liner panel.

 Highly expensive energy and the thermostatic control of today’s heating systems have made necessary the use of higher insulation standards in practically all forms of industrial and commercial buildings.